cavalryjim/agilephd_blog/content/posts/zero_knowledge_proof_example.md

 date = 2024-08-06
 +++

-Here's a simple Python example that demonstrates a zero-knowledge proof.
+Here is a simple Python example that demonstrates a zero-knowledge proof.
 Keeping with the senario described in [an earlier post about zero-knowledge proofs](https://blog.agilephd.com/posts/zero_knowlege_proof/), I will use the color-blind friend and colored balls scenario as the context.

 In this example, I will simulate the process where the prover wants to prove to the verifier, who is color-blind, whether he can distinguish between two balls of different colors without revealing which is which.